siobhanlgorman/knits-and-pieces/TESTING.md

 ![](documentation/screenshots/don't-miss-products.png)
 ![](documentation/screenshots/banner-link.png)

-* As a shopper I want to be able to easily view the total in euros of my purchases at any time[#4](https://github.com/siobhanlgorman/knits-and-pieces/issues/4) so that I can take advantage of special information on products I'd like to purchase
+* As a shopper I want to be able to easily view the total in euros of my purchases at any time so that I can take advantage of special information on products I'd like to purchase [#4](https://github.com/siobhanlgorman/knits-and-pieces/issues/4)

 **Acceptance Criteria**
 - Basket total visible on basket icon from all pages with total amount in euros beside icon